jonrandy/turboprop/README.md

 If you would like the above standard behaviours to be added to `Array.prototype` - giving in ANY array gaining the ability to behave like this with other arrays, objects, and strings - simply call `initialiseGlobally()`.

 ## Why was this built?

-Why not?
 Basically I just wanted to see if it was possible to do it.
 Ever since I wrote [Metho](https://github.com/jonrandy/metho), I've been churning ideas in my head about what other possibilities would be opened up with similar JS syntax hacking. **Turboprop** is the first useful(?) thing to come out of the ensuing experiments.